 A taxpayer filing a combined return as a member of a combined group is allowed to claim an EZ wage tax credit.
-The credit is computed for each eligible member of the combined group on a separate basis in Schedules A and B and is applied against the combined tax (see instructions for corporations on this page).
+The credit is computed for each eligible member of the combined group on a separate basis in Schedules A and B and is applied against the combined tax (see instructions for corporations above).